REGISTRATION NOW OPEN FOR 2026

 • Why is it necessary to get plain films with MRI ?

-• What can't you see on MRI ?
+• What can't I see on MRI ?

 • What are the errors on US imaging ?